JoeOwnage67/5E-XENOS/README.md

 Troll - will come back in the future
 Halfling - will come back in the future
 Goblin - will come back in the future

+There are mod options under Vanilla Expanded Framework that allow you to toggle *Biotech Expansion* xenotypes and factions on or off.

 Credit for the assets and ideas in the mod dependancies go to their authors and artists.
 Thank you to Sarg Bjornson (Alpha Genes), Lennoxite (Biotech Expansion), and DetVisor (Det's Stoneborn).